← All posts

 ✅ Use .env to keep secrets out of git — good

-✅ Let your code read its own environment variables at runtime — good
+✅ Let your code read environment variables at runtime — good

 ❌ Tell Claude to open or read your .env file — don’t do this

-❌ Paste API keys directly into the chat — definitely don’t do this
+❌ Paste API keys directly into the chat — don’t do this

 ❌ Ask Claude to “use this key: sk-…” in your message — no